 4.3.2 Assigned Rr

 A competent authority may assign an Rr to any mobile station by transmitting assignment Message 16 from a base station.
-Except for the Class A [shipborne mobile AIS] station, an assigned Rr should have precedence over all other reasons for changing Rr.
-If the autonomous mode requires a higher Rr than that directed by Message 16, the Class A [shipborne mobile AIS] station should use the autonomous mode.
+Except for the Class A [] station, an assigned Rr should have precedence over all other reasons for changing Rr.
+If the autonomous mode requires a higher Rr than that directed by Message 16, the Class A [] station should use the autonomous mode.

 4.4 Data link congestion resolution

-When the data link is loaded to such a level that the transmission of safety information is jeopardized, one of the following methods should be used to resolve the congestion.
+When the data link is loaded to such a level that no free slots are available for transmission, one of the following methods should be used to resolve the congestion.

 4.4.1 Intentional slot reuse by the own station